-Focuses on the study of the art of cinema in Europe and how it reveals various European cultures.
-Students study films by major European directors: Bergman, Fassbinder, Fellini, Saura, Truffaut, and Wajda.
+Focuses on the study of the art of cinema in Europe and Asia, exploring how it reveals various European cultures.
+Students study films by major European directors: Bergman, Fassbinder, Fellini, Saura, Truffaut, Wajda, Kurosawa, and Zhang Yimou.

 CUL2316 Cultural Heritage and Language of China (CL) (3)